danieljharvey/statemate/README.md

 ## Roadmap

 1. More tests
+2. Objects other than 'Response' should sensible ones present themselves
-2. Bind (I started it, the types got messy, I gave up, forgive me)
+3. Bind (I started it, the types got messy, I gave up, forgive me)
-3. Profit
+4. Profit

 ## Contributors